treygithub/dailyCommit/readme.txt

 At the bottom i wrote my own Regex function with .replace() to strip any html characters a user may have used such as (111)111-1111 and then the .concat() function to add the +1 too follow format.
 Used the conditional (ternary) operator in last line to render outcome to screen or many diffrent errors!

-I ran out of time others wise could have done a lot better!
-Spent about 1 hour 35min-->

-Thank you!
-Rob H. Cell #1-605-277-5371

 <!DOCTYPE html>
 <html lang="en">